 Who would have thought that peroxide actually KILLS mold and mildew spores?
 Combine 10 tablespoons of 3% peroxide with a liter of water.
 Pour directly on plants that are being effected by mold and mildew.

 Strengthen your plant’s roots by using 1 teaspoon of peroxide with a gallon of water.
 The extra oxygen atom helps your plant’s roots absorb nutrients better.

 4. Hydrogen Peroxide Is a Great Pesticide

 Spray infected and diseased plants with 3% hydrogen.
 Make sure you use equal parts water and peroxide, as this is the recipe that kills insect eggs.

 5. Hydrogen Peroxide Equals Faster Seed Germination

-Soak your seeds in 3% hydrogen peroxide for about thirty minutes.
+Soak your seeds in 3% hydrogen for about thirty minutes.
 The peroxide works to break down the protective coating of the seeds, and helps to kill any disease that may be lurking within the seed itself.
 You might even see seed sprouts in just a couple of days!